Joe Torre: Thoroughbred racing horse owner

 A thoroughbred horse racing enthusiast, Torre is a part owner of several horses.
 Game On Dude is a retired thoroughbred who is one of the top older handicap horses in the United States.
 He also was a part-owner of Sis City, winner of the 2005 Ashland Stakes at Keeneland Race Course.
-She was the dominant three-year-old filly that year until finishing fourth in the May 6 Kentucky Oaks.
+Sis City was the dominant three-year-old filly that year until finishing fourth in the May 6 Kentucky Oaks.
 However, a few weeks later on June 26, Wild Desert, in which Torre is also a partner, won the $1.0 million Queen's Plate, the first leg of the Canadian Triple Crown.
 Wild Desert is also partially owned by Keith Jones, an NHL player.
 A horse named Torre and Zim, was named after Torre and his former bench coach Don Zimmer, as both love horse racing.
 Homeboykris, who had upset the field by a half-length and won the opening card of the Preakness Stakes on May 21, 2016, collapsed and died on his way back to the stall immediately after the race.

 Books

 In 1997, Torre's autobiography, Chasing the Dream, was released.
-Later, he authored an advice book, titled Joe Torre's Ground Rules for Winners.
+Later, he authored an advice book, entitled Joe Torre's Ground Rules for Winners.
 His third book, The Yankee Years, was released in February 2009.
 The book, co-authored by Sports Illustrated writer Tom Verducci, details Torre's tenure as manager of the New York Yankees.